 News Attraction

 The study includes four indictors of news attraction.
-First, the study measures respondents’ perceptions of social media as news source (Weeks & Lane, 2020) by asking them which choice best describes their “reason for accessing [their] social media accounts”: to follow news and public affairs information; for some other reason; do not think very much about the reason.
+First, the study measures respondents’ perceptions of social media as news sources (Weeks & Lane, 2020) by asking them which choice best describes their “reason for accessing [their] social media accounts”: to follow news and public affairs information; for some other reason; do not think very much about the reason.
 This three-level factor was recoded into a binary variable (1 = News source and 0 = Not news source).
 A little more than one-third of the sample (35%) views social media as a news source.
 Second, the study measures self-reported interest with a three-item scale.
 Questions asked respondents how interested they are (1 = Not at all interested and 5 = Very interested) in news, politics, and local community.
 These three items were averaged for each respondent (Cronbach’s alpha = .83) and the variable has a mean of 3.5 (SD = 1.0).
-Third, the measures the extent which respondents follow accounts for news with a three-item scale.
+Third, we measured the extent to which respondents follow accounts for news with a three-item scale.
 Items ask how often respondents follow accounts on social media because they are interested in what they post about news or current affairs, politics, and community events (1 = Never and 5 = Very Frequently).
 These three items were averaged for each respondent (Cronbach’s alpha = .91), and the scale has a mean of 2.7 (SD = 1.2).
 Finally, we measured algorithmic categorization using a technique pioneered by Thorson and colleagues (2021).
 With the aim of obtaining an observable indicator of Facebook’s classification algorithm, we asked respondents at the end of the survey to open a web browser, navigate to the Settings menu of their Facebook accounts, and locate their Ad Interests section.
 We then asked them whether they saw the following categories included in their interests: (a) politics; (b) news or specific news organizations (e.g., the New York Times); or (c) neither.
 We coded this item into a binary variable (1 = News or politics and 0 = Neither).
 A little less than half (41%) of the sample was categorized as interested in news or politics.
 Finally, social news curation is a concept taken from Thorson and Wells’ (2016) influential work on curated flows.
 The variable relies on 5 items that ask respondents how much (1 = None at all and 5 = Almost all) of the content their friends post is about the following topics: the 2020 election; politics or current affairs; social or community issues; racial or social justice issues; and COVID-19.
 The items were averaged for each respondent (Cronbach’s alpha = .92), and the variable has a mean of 2.9 (SD = 1.1).

 Covariates